leftshift/query-planner-talk/slides.md

 ```

 <!--
+* First, let's separate selection in two
+* so far, no benefit
-* Note: Each selection only applies to a single table!
+* but note: Each selection only applies to a single table!
 -->

 ---